 The story, famous in Hungary when it was published in the late 80s, focuses on a small rain-soaked town and the arrival of a mysterious man whom everyone thinks is Satan.
 This disorientating tale is told over the course of a few days and is a guaranteed page turner.

 Death and the Penguin – Andrey Kurkov (Russian) translated by George Bird

 Kurkov’s dark, yet wittily sharp novel is about the life of a young journalist who gets a job writing obituaries for a local paper and happens to have a pet penguin.
-The novel explores the existential crisis of the protagonist, which are mirrored in his strange companion.
+The novel explores the existential crisis of the protagonist, which is mirrored in his strange companion.